Chris00/ocaml-cairo/README.md

 Prerequisites
 -------------

-You need the development file of Cairo (e.g. on Debian, you must install the package ``libcairo2-dev``) and the OCaml package ``lablgtk2`` (in the [OPAM](http://opam.ocamlpro.com/) package ``lablgtk``).
+You need the development files of Cairo (e.g. on Debian, you must install the package ``libcairo2-dev``, on Mageia `libcairo-devel`, and on Fedora `cairo-devel`) and the OCaml package ``lablgtk2`` (in the [OPAM](http://opam.ocamlpro.com/) package ``lablgtk``).